shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 ![qfadd.png]({{ site.baseurl }}/images/qfadd.png "qf")

-To make the filter bigger but using the same hash function we need to increase the q value and decrease the r value to maintain the cf.range the same
-If we need to increase the number of slots for resizing, we need to increase the q without decreasing cf.range.
+If we need to increase the number of slots for resizing, we need to increase the q without decreasing cf.range(using the same number of hashbits).
 Changing cf.range is similar to changing the hash function.
 So, We can increase the q and decrease r and maintain cf.range constant before and after the resizing.

 I found that the r is always set to 8(size +8 ).
-I tried to change it to 5, but the code fails the basic test.
+I tried to change it to lesser values(2-7), but the code fails the basic test.
 Therefore.
-I concluded we can't implement resizing technique described in cqf paper using this cqf implementation.
+I concluded we can't implement resizing technique described in cqf paper using the current cqf implementation.
 Unless this bug is fixed.

 From [Storage.hh](https://github.com/shokrof/khmer/blob/DibMaster/include/oxli/storage.hh): Line 418